AntoArroyo/wireless_scanner/README.md

 - Scans for Wi-Fi networks using `nmcli` or `iw` (configurable).
 - Scans for Bluetooth Low Energy (BLE) devices using the `BleakScanner`.
 - Publishes the scanned data as a JSON string to the `wireless_data` topic.
-- **Distance-based scanning**: Performs a scan every 5 meters of robot movement.
+- **Distance-based scanning**: Performs a scan every X meters of robot movement.
 - Fallback timer-based scanning when odometry data is not available.
 - Stores scan data in XML format with position and orientation information.
 - Uses BSSID as key for WiFi networks and address as key for Bluetooth devices to prevent duplicates.